jina-ai/finetuner/docs/get-started/3d-mesh/index.md

     return optimizer, scheduler
 ```

-We leverage finetuner's mining strategy to imprive and finetuning the embeddings.
+We leverage finetuner's mining strategy to improve and finetune the embeddings.
 By this we mean that the finetuner will use
 the mentioned label coming with every `Document` which we specified during preprocessing and will sample it as a positive example
 and then sample examples with different label as negatives.